zenomt/rtmp-errata-addenda/rtmp-uris.md

 IANA Considerations
 -------------------
-The IANA will be requested to update the [URI Scheme Registry][SCHEMES] for the following schemes.
+A future version of this memo will request the IANA to update the [URI Scheme Registry][SCHEMES] for the following schemes.

 ### `rtmp`
 This section will request an update to the `rtmp` provisional scheme registration.